QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 df[['country', 'tcgdp']]
 ```

-To select both rows and columns using integers, the `iloc` attribute should be used with the format `.iloc[rows, columns]`
+To select both rows and columns using integers, the `iloc` attribute should be used with the format `.iloc[rows, columns]`.

 ```{code-cell} python3
 df.iloc[2:5, 0:4]